Bookmark This Page

 impossible to embroider a tattoo.
 Some technicians will use several

-different terms such as "embroidery" in order to disguise and re-brand
+different terms such as "embroidery" in order to re-brand

 tattooing with a